amaurylrd/roguelike-proto/INSTALL.md

 ### *Integration*

-1. Scala 2.12.2 in /include/runtime/
+1. Scala 2.12.2 in /includes/runtime-libraries/
    1. scala-compiler-2.12.2.jar
    1. scala-library-2.12.2.jar
    1. scala-reflect-2.12.2.jar (needed since scala 2.10.2)

->**NOTE:** scala/tools/antlib.xml used to compile with Ant was removed from scala compiler unjared files after 2.12.8
+>**NOTE:** scala/tools/antlib.xml used to compile with Ant was removed from scala-compiler unjared files after 2.12.8

+// Ctrl+Shift+P

+In some rare cases, you may need to clean the Java workspace by executing the command *Clean Java Language Server Workspace* from the Command Palette (Ctrl+Shift+P) to let the language server rebuild your dependencies.

 ## Build